fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

 ^[10](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html#idm45728462945544-marker)^
-The name "Subclassing API" usually refers only to the creation of custom models by subclassing, although many other things can be created by subclassing, as we saw in this chapter.
+The name "Subclassing API" usually refers only to the creation of custom models by subclassing, although many other things can be created by subclassing, as we saw in this lab.

 ^[11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch12.html#idm45728462009848-marker)^
 You can also call `add_loss()` on any layer inside the model, as the